glendont/inclusive-content-audit-tool/README.md

     - Click Add
 - Check that TextToDocxchange has the assigned role “TextToDocxRole”

-### 6.3 Pre-Setup
+### 6.3 Uninstall

 **[AWS] Before Deleting the CloudFormation Stack**
 - Make sure the S3 Bucket "inclusive-content-audit-tool" is empty before deleting the Stack, otherwise it will fail.
-    - Delete the Cloudformation stack - "ICAT"
+    - Delete the CloudFormation stack - "ICAT"

 ## 7. FAQ